 We never find out what happens with this.
 Olivia sends someone to fetch him to smooth the matter, but will it be?
 If we were to have the hypothetical Act VI of this play, would we have a revenge tragedy on our hands?
 Olivia’s house is a “green world” as Frye defines it because Viola undergoes “a metamorphosis there in which the comic resolution is achieved, and returns to the normal world [Orsino's court]", but at the same time it is only because Sebastian was able to bring a resolution to the love triangle – Sir Toby’s acts have unresolved consequences, and there really is no metamorphosis.
 So as Malvolio’s curse silences the audience shortly after the joyous reunion of Viola and Sebastian, we see the struggle between comedy and tragedy – between As You Like It and Hamlet at its height.
 And we are unsure of how we should feel at the end.

 The final moment of the play is another Feste song, which only serves to add to the confusion and struggle of comedy and tragedy.
 I’d once again present Ben Kingsley, but the director of that version works against the text of the final song in order to present Twelfth Night as a neatly-wrapped up comedy.
 So here is Alfred Deller:

 The song is not really a joyous one.
 It is not as melancholy as the one Feste sings to Orsino, but its leaves us puzzled.
 He says “we’ll strive to please you every day” – but does he?

 (There are several other issues I could have explored in this play, but chose not to.
 One such issue is with Antonio, a seemingly minor character with a big impact; also one who really forces the question of sexuality in this play.
 Emma Smith, Oxford University professor, gives a great lecture on Twelfth Night, focusing in on the character of Antonio.
-It is free to download on iTunes U and I highly recommend it.)
+It can be found here: I highly recommend it.)